Insulation for Masonry Partial Fill Cavity Walls

-Offered specifically for partial fill cavity wall applications, Celotex CW4000 is a small format polyisocyanurate (PIR) rigid foam insulation board.
-It is sized specifically to fit standard wall tie spacing requirements.
+Offered specifically for partial fill cavity wall applications, Celotex CW4000 is sized specifically to fit standard wall tie spacing requirements.
 No cutting is required, so it can be installed quickly and easily as the brick and blockwork courses progress.

 CW4000 offers a low thermal conductivity, keeping the insulation thickness - and therefore the overall wall construction - to a minimum.
 This is helped by a low-emissivity foil facing, which can improve the thermal resistance of the cavity space and contribute to meeting the required U-values.